Q. Will your Side Charge AR-15 upper receiver fit on my lower receiver?

 Q. Why does your upper receiver retain the rear top charge handle?

-A. Eisenach Arms is committed to the compatibility found in the AR15 platform.
+A. Eisenach Arms is committed to the compatibility found in the AR15 and DPMS LR-308 platforms.
 A standard carrier can be used until the Eisenach Arms side charge carrier can be had.
 The top charge handle is also retained as a redundant measure or for a left hand tactical charge scenario.